-The paper is due by 1:30pm tomorrow (Thursday, January 19th) at the beginning of lab.
-This assignment also includes a short small-group meeting with me in my office after I have read your essay.
-Please bring a photo of yourself, with which you are willing to part, to the meeting (you do not need to have the photo when you turn in your essay).
+Each of you will meet with me in my office for about ten minutes.
+You will meet in groups of two or three.
+I will provide a sign up sheet to schedule these meetings during the first two weeks of classes.
+Please bring a photo of yourself, with which you are willing to part, to the meeting.
 This meeting and the photo help me get to know each of you better and more quickly.
-Your grade on this assignment, out of 8 points, will be based on whether you address all the topics requested, as well as the quality of your writing (including good grammar and typography) and your prompt attendance of our meeting, photo in hand.
+It also ensures that you know where my office is and helps you get to know one of your classmates as well.
+Your grade on this assignment, out of 8 points, will be based on whether your prompt attendance of our meeting, photo in hand.